 Solar Works DC is a low-income solar installation and job training program spearheaded by the Department of Energy & Environment (DOEE) and the Department of Employment Services (DOES).
-GRID Alternatives Mid-Atlantic is responsible for implementing the three-year program, preparing participating District residents to enter careers in solar and related industries while reducing energy costs for qualified low-income District homeowners by installing solar systems on their homes.
+GRID Alternatives Mid-Atlantic is responsible for implementing the program, preparing participating District residents to enter careers in solar and related industries while reducing energy costs for qualified low-income District homeowners by installing solar systems on their homes.

-This program is part of the broader Solar for All Program, which was developed in 2017 to increase access to clean energy, reduce electricity bills, and create a long-term pipeline for green jobs..
+This program is part of the broader Solar for All Program, which was developed in 2017 to increase access to clean energy, reduce electricity bills, and create a long-term pipeline for green jobs.

 Solar Works DC, like other Solar for All projects and programs, is funded by the Renewable Energy Development Fund (REDF).
 REDF is a special purpose revenue fund to be used for promoting solar energy projects in the District; it is funded through compliance fees paid by electricity suppliers as required by the District’s Renewable Energy Portfolio (RPS) standard (D.C.
 Official Code § 34-1434).
 DOES provides additional funding to facilitate wraparound services and remedial support to all trainees.
 This includes an array of support services and soft-skills training to enhance their training experience and further their professional development.

-Participants in the 12-week sessions complete GRID’s Installation Basics Training (IBT) program, earning industry-relevant skills certificates by demonstrating competency in real-world solar installations.
+Participants in the 12-week cohorts complete GRID’s Installation Basics Training (IBT) program, earning industry-relevant skills certificates by demonstrating competency in real-world solar installations.
 The curriculum also educates and trains participants on skills related to solar energy and its relationship to sustainability, climate change, and energy efficiency, as well as client acquisition via a variety of outreach methods to give them insights into sales and marketing and community outreach organizing.
 In addition, the participants receive CPR and OSHA 10 certifications, and take the NABCEP PV Associate Credential exam.

-Last updated: May 2019
+Last updated: November 2020